srcreigh/srcreigh.github.io/src/blog/drafts/preparing-for-uw-cs-coop.markdown

 That being said, it is always very useful to know what kinds of tools, libraries, processes, paradigms, etc. already exist and what they&rsquo;re good for.
 If you don&rsquo;, one thing you might end up doing is create a tool that already exists.
 Although this might be a good exercise, in general you don&rsquo;t want to waste your time remaking things.
 Another danger is giving up on a project because you need to do something that a) you don&rsquo;t know a tool exists to help you with and b) that is too difficult to write on your own.

-In spirit of all this, the next part of this post talks about stuff you may not know about: operating systems, scripting, text editors, and other development tools.
+In spirit of all this, the next part of this post talks about stuff you may not know about: Unix-like operating systems, scripting, text editors, and other development tools.

 ## Your Development Environment
 ### Operating System